Covid19, the global pandemic has caused disruption in all facets of life

-Not only this, amidst Covid19, the Hon'ble Supreme Court of India took suo moto
+Not only this, amidst Covid19, the Hon'ble Supreme Court of India took suo-moto cognizance

-cognizance by extending limitation under different statutes1.
-Also, the Hon'ble
+by extending limitation under various laws.
+Also, the Hon'ble Supreme Court

-Supreme Court including various High Courts, District Courts have resorted to
+including various High Courts, District Courts have resorted to different

 Covid-19 outbreak has undoubtedly changed the dynamics and turned many of us

 into thinktanks.
 Probably the most searched topic of 2020 is Covid-19, has made

 us more receptive to words such as “Change” and “Accept”.
 In consonance with

 changing times, the use of technology can be advanced into the procedural aspect